orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 Quote: *"Seeing beyond, understanding within."* - Medivista company motto

 # Introduction

+Event marketing, an outbound marketing method which allows companies to proactively reach out potentional clients; according to the nature of each trade show, a company could employ different strategies and tactics to achieve goals such as raising brand awareness, generating new leads, and expanding business scope.
+Therefore, it is essential for B2B marketers to curate and execute an end-to-end marketing plan for trade shows with meticulous preparation; that said, including goals and strategies, venue booking and setup, budget plan, and pre-engagement and post-engagement.

+Today, I would like to demonstrate my approaches of preparing a fictional SaaS startup in Medtech to one of the biggest event in the industry.

+# Background Setting

 Medivista AG, a pioneering fictional startup founded in 2024 in Lausanne, offers advanced AI-powered medical image analysis for neurological diseases and patient profile management services.